Selective Writing

 Understanding the Test Format

 Before you plan your preparation, you need to understand what you're preparing for.
-The NSW Selective High Schools Placement Test assesses students across four components:
+The NSW Selective High Schools Placement Test (SHSPT) is fully computer-based and assesses students across four equally weighted components:

 Key Things to Know

 Mathematical Reasoning goes beyond school-level maths.
 It tests problem-solving ability, pattern recognition, and mathematical thinking rather than rote calculation.
-Students who only practise textbook maths often find this section challenging.
+With 35 questions in 40 minutes and no calculator, students who only practise textbook maths often find this section challenging.

-For a complete breakdown of each section, including question types and example formats, read our full test format guide.
+The test is delivered on the Janison digital platform at external test centres using department-provided computers.
+For a complete breakdown of each section, including question types and the new computer-based format, read our full test format guide.

 When to Start Preparing